Liam Murphy (Home and Away): Reception

 Holy Soap recall Liam's most memorable moment as being: "A showdown with Aden on the roof of a hotel, which eventually saw Aden talk him down."
+After Belle befriended Liam, a critic for the Daily Record wrote "but given how good-looking Liam is, who could blame Belle for being even the slightest bit attracted?"
+The fast pace of their relationship later led the critic to state: "After knowing her for about five minutes, the rock star ditches his wife (who was about to file for divorce) and professes his love for Belle.
+She is, naturally, aghast and turns Liam down, but eventually (after perhaps 10 more minutes) he wears her down and she agrees to them becoming a couple."

 In 2010, it was announced that an episode of Home and Away featuring Liam and Martha had been was deemed too "raunchy" for New Zealand television.
 The Broadcasting Standards Authority decided to uphold a complaint about a scene between the characters, which saw them sharing a passionate kiss before Martha showed her bra.
 The scene was said to be too "sexually charged" for its G rating.
 This was the first time that a complaint about Home and Away's sexual content had been upheld.
-Ray Meagher later defended the scenes stating he didn't understand what all the fuss was about, branding it as tame compared to the scenes involving guns that aired previously.
+Ray Meagher later defended the scenes stating he did not understand what all the fuss was about, branding it as tame compared to the scenes involving guns that aired previously.

 Holy Soap ran a poll to find out which of the serial's couple were favoured.
 Liam and Bianca received the fewest votes.
 Michael Idato of The Sydney Morning Herald said that as Liam, Whitehead was one of the serial's leads who puts in a "robust performance" and credited it as being part of Home and Away's success.